William Barr Admits He Personally Stepped In To Lower Donald Trump Pal Roger Stone’s Sentencing Recommendation

 Barr denied, however, that the order to go easier on Stone came from Trump, and said that he had made up his mind to ask for the lower sentence prior to Trump’s posting a tweet calling the Stone sentence recommendation “horrible and very unfair” and “a miscarriage of justice.”

 The attorney general broke with Trump in one important respect, however.
-While Trump, as quoted by Politico, claims that Stone was convicted “for doing nothing,” Barr told ABC News that he supported the convictions of Stone — he objected only to the sentencing recommendation.
+As quoted by Politico, Trump claims that Stone was convicted “for doing nothing.”
+Barr told ABC News that he supported the convictions of Stone; he objected only to the sentencing recommendation.

 After Barr’s intervention in the sentencing portion of Stone’s case, all four prosecutors who had won the convictions against Stone resigned within the next day.
 Two of those prosecutors had also been staff members on special counsel Robert Mueller’s Russia investigation team.
 The Stone prosecution directly resulted from the Mueller investigation.